-However, the conclusions drawn by British hypnotherapist Joe Keeton- who claimed to have regressed some 9,000 subjects- could not be more at odds with Newton's.
+However, the conclusions drawn by British hypnotherapist Joe Keeton- who claimed to have regressed some 9,000 subjects- could not be more opposed to Newton's.
 As Ian Wilson discovered,

 'The only preconceived notion he has expressed is that there is no limbo, no rest between one life and another.
 From death to conception is instantaneous'.
-2 we shall see in the next chapter.
-Newton, by contrast, featured LBLs as a central and essential component of his research.